GameTracer.jl

 source

-Compute mixed-action Nash equilibria of g with the global Newton method (GNM) algorithm (Govindan and Wilson, 2003).
+Compute multiple mixed-action Nash equilibria of g with the global Newton method (GNM) algorithm (Govindan and Wilson, 2003).

 Arguments

-• g::NormalFormGame: A NormalFormGame instance with N >= 2 players.
+• g::GameTheory.NormalFormGame: NormalFormGame instance with N >= 2 players.

 • wobble::Bool = false: Whether to use "wobbles" of the perturbation vector to remove accumulated errors.
-This removes the theoretical guarantee of convergence, but in practice may help keep GNM on the path
+This removes the theoretical guarantee of convergence, but in practice may help keep GNM on the path.

-• threshold::Real = 1e-2: The equilibrium error tolerance for doing a wobble.
-If wobbles are disabled, the GNM algorithm terminates if the error reaches this threshold.
+• threshold::Real = 1e-2: Error threshold used to trigger a wobble.
+If wobble == false, the GNM algorithm terminates if the error reaches this threshold.

 Returns